CapitalFm/Search/README.md

 https://developers.google.com/custom-search/docs/js/cselement-devguide

-We'll decide in the coming months whether to improve on this or come up with a completely different website.
+We'll decide in the coming months whether to improve on this or come up with an overhauled codebase.
+Probaly the latter.
+Nothing much to see or learn from here apart from usage of Node and grunt tools to come up with a project